Best Bait For Brown Trout: 5 Most Effective Baits That Guides Use

 The other great thing about leeches and Crayfish is that they live in rivers and lakes so they are there year-round which means these are good baits for brown trout almost any time of the year.

-For leeches, 2 to 4 inch leaches are great sizes for most brown trout.
+For leeches, 2 to 4-inch leaches are great sizes for most brown trout.

-Minnow And Baitfish
+Minnows And Baitfish

-Minnows and other baitfish are probably the bait that I use the least for brown trout but that is only because they are so hard to carry with you and the other baits above are usually more than enough.
+Minnows and other baitfish are probably the bait that I use the least for brown trout, but that is only because they are so hard to carry with you and the other baits above are usually more than enough.

 Most of the time I prefer to use imitation minnows like the Berkley Gulp Alive minnows.
 They have a scent that attracts fish, they have good movement in the current, and they hold on to the hook well.
 They also come in some great colors and their size is perfect.